HelpViewer/helpDevelop/en/oexplorer.md

 It also supports:

-- Searching for an object by its key name with accuracy down to the subordinate plugin definition (searching by JavaScript function name is not yet possible)
+- Searching for an object by its key name with accuracy down to the subordinate plugin definition
 - Searching for an object by its type is possible by copying the type symbol (icon) into the search bar
 - Displaying a formatted listing of the plugin source code